vblanco20-1/vulkan-guide/docs/chapter-5/memory_transfers.md

 This is very similar to the logic that we do in the render loop, but with some key differences.
 The most important one is that we aren't reusing the same command buffer from frame to frame.
 Instead, we are allocating it from the pool, and then resetting the pool.
 This is done because eventually we will want to be able to upload multiple command buffers per submit, so resetting the entire pool will work well.
-It also shows that its perfectly fine to allocate and then free the pool every time.
+It also shows that it's perfectly fine to allocate and then free the pool every time.

 We first allocate command buffer, we then call the function between begin/end command buffer, and then we submit it.
 Then we wait for the submit to be finished, and reset the command pool.